The following answers to frequently asked questions address questions about Fogarty and/or foreign awards.

 All grantees are required to maintain advances of grant funds in an interest bearing account.

-The Funding and Payment policy as it applies to foreign institutions is that interest earned in excess of $250 USD per year in the aggregate on advances of Federal funds must be returned by reimbursement check to the NIH Office of Financial Management (OFM), and reflected on the annual Federal Financial Report (FFR).
+The Funding and Payment policy as it applies to foreign institutions is that interest earned in excess of US$500 per year in the aggregate on advances of Federal funds must be returned by reimbursement check to the NIH Office of Financial Management (OFM), and reflected on the annual Federal Financial Report (FFR).

 Refer to the NIH Grants Policy Statement for the general policy on Interest Earned on Advances of Grants Funds, regardless of foreign or domestic status.